samdmarshall/pyconfig/readme.md

 Alternatively you can clone the repo and run the `make build2` to install under Python 2, and `make build3` to install under Python 3.

 ## Usage
-To use `pyconfig` to generate an `.xcconfig` file, you will have to pass it an input and the `--output` flag:
+To use `pyconfig` to generate an `.xcconfig` file, you will have to pass it an input:

 	$ pyconfig <file path to the configuration file>